PeggyJV/sommelier-strangelove/README.md

 - [urql Basics](https://formidable.com/open-source/urql/docs/basics/react-preact/)
 - [urql SSR with NextJS](https://formidable.com/open-source/urql/docs/advanced/server-side-rendering/#using-getstaticprops-or-getserversideprops)

-### IP Detection and Maxmind
+### IP Detection using Vercel's headers

-In order to block access to the app from sanctioned and restricted countries we are using the Maxmind database to detect IP addresses.
+In order to block access to the app from sanctioned and restricted countries we are using Vercel's `x-vercel-ip-country` and `x-vercel-ip-country-region` to detect IP addresses.
 This is setup via a Next.js API route which reads the file from disk and performs a lookup against the IP.
 See `src/pages/api/geo.ts`.
-To download the Maxmind database, sign up for an account at [maxmind.com](https://maxmind.com) and create a license key.
-Export the key as an env var `MAXMIND_KEY` and run `./maxmind.sh` to pull the database.
-Maxmind updates their database once a week on Tuesdays so we should be deploying to Vercel at least once a week.
+The endpoint is hardcoded to use a restricted region unless you set the env vars `IP_COUNTRY`, and `IP_COUTNRY_REGION`.
+This API endpoint is then used by our GeoProvider (see `src/context/geoContext.tsx`).
+You can import the `useGeo()` hook to get access to the user's country, region, and a boolean that determines if they are in a restricted region or not.
+It's currently beging used in the `<Layout />` component to display a "Service Unavailable" banner and to block a user from connecting their wallet to the app.

 ## Learn More